-In recent decades so many U.S. de-In recent decades as

-Ifense contractors have merged or been taken over that a few giant companies now dominate the industry.
-Initially companies chose to combine forces, to cope with the increasing complexity of new technologies and weapons systems; but the trend intensified significantly after the end of the Cold War, when Washington curtailed defense procurement and formally endorsed consolidation as a way to cut costs.
+In recent decades so many U.S. de-In recent decourses and merged or form merged or been taken over that a few giant companies now dominate the industry.
+Initially companies chose to combine forces, to cope with the increasing complexity of new technologies and weapons systems: but the trend intensified significantly after the end of the Cold War, when Washington curtailed defense procurement and formally endorsed consolidation as a way to cut costs.
 The Pentagon today deals with a dramatically limited number of firms to research and develop new systems for defense, and it is almost certainly not giving those firms enough work to sustain their teams of engineers and managers.
 The consolidation of the defense industry has been so drastic, in fact, that the U.S. military-which must now be able not only to prevail in battle but also to do so quickly and with minimum loss of life-could see its vast technological superiority erode.

 Virtually all major classes of defense equipment, including surface ships, armored vehicles, and helicopters, are threatened by consolidation.
 But nowhere is the threat more apparent than in the case of tactical aircraft systems.
 In the 1950s at least eleven firms had the engineering know-how and experience to design military aircraft for the Navy and the Air Force.
 More than forty different designs reached the flight-test stage during that decade-an average of roughly four per company.
 Keen intercompany competition provided the military with a rich menu of choices and the defense industry with a wealth of design and engineering experience.
-Today only three American companies-Boeing, Lockheed Martin. and Northrop Grumman-are capable of leading the design of a manned military aircraft, and major contracts for which they can compete will emerge only once every other decade or so.
-For perhaps the first time the U.S. military is relying on only one prime contractor to design and build its new tactical fighters: Lockheed Martin, an amalgamation of more than a dozen former major aerospace companies, is developing the F-22 and the F-35.
-If either program runs into trouble (and few programs of comparable ambition and complexity escape it), the Pentagon's fallback options will be scarce. -MICHAEL RICH, JOHN BURKLER, & MARK LORELL
+Today only three American companies-Boeing, Lockheed Martin, and Northrop Grumman-are capable of leading the design of a manned military